thiago95macedo/weth/addons/point_of_sale/README.md

 ### Simple and beautiful

-Say goodbye to ugly, outdated POS software and enjoy the Odoo web interface designed for modern retailer.
+Say goodbye to ugly, outdated POS software and enjoy the WETH web interface designed for modern retailer.

 ### Designed for Productivity